c3lang/c3-web/src/content/docs/references/docs/reflection.md

 *Only available for bitstruct, struct and union types.*

-Returns an array containing the fields in a bitstruct, struct or union.
-The elements have the *compile time only* type of `member_ref`,
+Returns a *compile time* list containing the fields in a bitstruct, struct or union.
+The elements have the *compile time only* type of `member_ref`.

+*Note: As the list is an "untyped" list, you are limited to iterating and accessing it at compile time.*

     struct Baz
     {